Selecting white oil paint for your artistic intentions

+In general, whites made with linseed oil will dry faster than whites made with safflower, poppy, or walnut oils.
 For even faster drying, our specialty whites, Quick Dry White and FastMatte Titanium White, are formulated to dry considerably faster than traditional oil colors.
-Our FastMatte Titanium White dries in 24-hours.
-Its drying rate and matte surface make it ideal for underpainting.
-Quick Dry White retains the working properties of our traditional Titanium White, but will dry a day or two quicker.
+Quick Dry White retains the working properties of our traditional Titanium White, but will dry a day or two quicker by comparison.

 Slow drying white

 For painters that wish to work wet into wet, or otherwise desire more open time without using mediums, we recommend using Radiant White.
 Radiant White is not modified in any way to be slow drying; it is just naturally the slowest drying white in our range, at about five days in thin layers.
 Flake White Replacement comes in 2nd as the slowest drying, with a dry rate a day or so faster than Radiant White.

 Does your white quickly overpower others or subtly alters their value?
 Strong or weak tinting strength is another consideration for your selection of white.
 Below are all of our eleven whites used as a tint for Ultramarine Blue to demonstrate their relative tinting strength to one another.
 At the bottom of this article we have additional visuals to help you compare and contrast the working properties of your white selection.